Residues of manifolds: Applications and miscellaneous topics

 \subsection{Characterization (identification) of manifolds}

-Since residues are similar to spectra of Laplacian as we saw in Subsection \ref{subsect_spectrum}, it is tempting to ask Kac's question about spectra:``Can one hear the shape of a drum?" for the residues, and more generally, for the meromorphic energy function as well, namely,``Can one identify a space by the meromorphic energy function?".
+Since residues are similar to spectra of Laplacian as we saw in Subsection \ref{subsect_spectrum}, it is tempting to ask Kac's question about spectra:``Can one hear the shape of a drum?" for the residues, and more generally, for the meromorphic energy function as well, namely,``Can one identify a space by the residues or by the meromorphic energy function?".
+If two manifolds are isometric then the meromorphic energy functions are equal, which implies that the residues are equal, although the inverse implications do not hold in general as is explained in what follows.
+Let us deal with only submanifolds of Euclidean space here.

-Let us consider only submanifolds of Euclidean space.
-As was stated in \cite{Onew}, the meromorphic energy function is equivalent to the {\em interpoint distance distribution}

-through Mellin transformation and its inverse.
-Furthermore, if $X$ is a convex body, it is equivalent to the {\em chord length distribution}

-by the Blaschke-Petkantschin formula, where $\mathcal{E}_1$ is the set of lines in $\RR^n$, $\mu$ is a measure on $\mathcal{E}_1$ that is invariant under motions of $\RR^n$, and $L$ means the length.
-Therefore, for convex bodies, our question is equivalent to Blaschke's conjecture.
-Mallows and Clark \cite{MC} gave a counter-example to Blaschke's conjecture, although Waksman \cite{Wa} asserts that it is a non-generic case.
-As for a non-convex case, Caelli \cite{C} gave a method to produce counter-examples.
+The fact that the inverse of the first implication does not hold can be reduced to classical results by Mallows and Clark \cite{MC} and Caelli \cite{C} as was explained in \cite{Onew}.
+As for the inverse of the second implication, we give an example of a pair of manifolds with the same residues that have different meromorphic energy functions. \begin{lemma} There is a pair of hexagons with all interior angles at $2\pi/3$ with the same area and the same circumference and different diameters. \end{lemma} \begin{proof} Let $H(a,b,c)$ be a hexagon with all interior angles at $2\pi/3$ with edge length $a,b,c,a,b,c$ in this cyclic order.
+It has area $(\sqrt3/2)(ab+bc+ca)$ and circumference $2(a+b+c)$.
+Suppose $H(a,b,c)$ and $H(1,2,3)$ have the same area and the same circumference.
+Then $a,b$ and $c$ can be expressed by